ndo28/MMERP_Public/README.md

 ## Live Instance

-The application is currently available, but is being served by a temporary, student project server and may become unavailable at any time. \n
+The application is currently available, but is being served by a temporary, student project server and may become unavailable at any time.
-Please use the following URL, username, and password for any testing in the live instance. \n **URL**: [http://nrs-projects.humboldt.edu/~mmerp/mmerp.php](http://nrs-projects.humboldt.edu/~mmerp/mmerp.php)
+Please use the following URL, username, and password for any testing in the live instance.
+**URL**: [http://nrs-projects.humboldt.edu/~mmerp/mmerp.php](http://nrs-projects.humboldt.edu/~mmerp/mmerp.php)
 * **Username**: ndo28
 * **Password**: root